vstelmakh/url-highlight/README.md

 ---

-**Url highlight** - PHP library to find URLs in text and turn them into links.
+**Url highlight** - PHP library to find URLs in text and turn them into clickable links.
 Made to handle complex URLs, HTML markup and edge cases.

-Features:
-- Highlight URLs in plain text, HTML or HTML entity encoded input.
+- **Input:** plain text, HTML or HTML entity encoded text.
-- Match URLs without a scheme by top-level domain, from the IANA list: `example.com` is a URL, `readme.txt` is not.
-- Handle emails, IP hosts, ports, credentials and Unicode: `user@example.com`, `127.0.0.1:8080/health`, `привіт.укр/★`.
+- **Matching:** URLs without a scheme by top-level domain, emails, IP hosts, Unicode and edge cases.
-- Drop punctuation that belongs to the text, keep brackets that belong to the URL:
-  `(see example.com/path_(1)).` matches `example.com/path_(1)`.
+- **Precision:** trailing punctuation and unbalanced brackets stay out of the match.
-- Leave existing links and HTML elements that may not contain anchors (`a`, `script`, etc.) untouched, nothing is highlighted twice.
+- **HTML aware:** existing links and elements that may not contain anchors stay untouched.
-- Render each URL your way, or extract them as parsed components.
+- **Output:** links rendered your way, or URLs as parsed components.

 [🚀 **See examples** 👀](./docs/examples.md)